 Nike SB Dunk Low “Rayguns” (2005)

 The Roswell Rayguns was a fictional basketball team dreamt up as one of Nike’s more unusual marketing campaigns from the 70s.
 It might have been forgotten if it weren’t for this SB Dunk colourway that pulled inspiration from the fictional team colours.
 The look even celebrates the UFO theme that was used in the original campaign with a ray gun motif embroidered across the heel.
 This dunk colorways remains iconic, with a 2019 re-issue in the form of the Nike SB Dunk Low Raygun Tie Dye.

 Nike SB Dunk Low “Newcastle” (2008)

 Beer and sneakers; could this be the ultimate combination?!
-Although it’s not an official collaboration, there’s no denying this colourway is inspired by Newcastle Brown.
+Although it’s not an official collaboration, there’s no denying this colourway is inspired by Newcastle Brown Ale.
 A simple colour blocking theme features different shades of brown off set by a vibrant blue swoosh.
 As far as ale-inspired sneakers go, it doesn’t get more satisfying than this.

 Nike SB Dunk Low “Tokyo” (2004)